 Civilian oversight, with respect for the law and civil liberties.

-Note: Candidates for the Detroit Board of Police Commissioners will not be on the August 8th primary ballot.
+Note: Candidates for the Detroit Board of Police Commissioners were not on the August 8th primary ballot.
 They will be on the November 7th General Election ballot.

 Thank you for your interest in improving our city.